 - Gayathri Temple

 - Kodi Bhairava Temple

-The Amba Vilas is the hall used by the king for private audience and is one of the most spectacular rooms.
+The Amba Vilas is the hall used by the king for the private audience and is one of the most spectacular rooms.
 This room is one of the most ornate rooms in the Palace and is located on the first floor.
 The Diwan-e-Aam is on the same floor facing south.
 King would host major ceremonial gatherings in this hall.
-The Palace has a number of visually delightful rooms like the portrait gallery, the royal armory, collections of costumes and jewellery, delicately carved doors of mahogany and solid silver, graceful chandeliers, decorative stained glass ceilings and ornamental frescoes.
+The Palace has several visually delightful rooms like the portrait gallery, the royal armory, collections of costumes and jewellery, delicately carved doors of mahogany and solid silver, graceful chandeliers, decorative stained glass ceilings, and ornamental frescoes.

 The Mysore Palace complex also consists of twelve temples in varied architectural styles which were built between the 14th - 20th centuries.
 At the time of the Dussehra festival, the palace is illuminated with more than 96,000 lights.
 Photography is not allowed inside the palace.

 Timings: 10 AM - 5.30 PM.